Tawanlukp/360Extractor/README.md

 ### CLI Mode (Command Line Interface)

 Run the application in headless mode by providing the `--input` argument or a configuration file.
 This is ideal for automation or server environments.

+- **Visual Progress:** Displays a real-time progress bar (via `tqdm`) showing the completion percentage and estimated time remaining for both individual files and the entire batch.

 #### Basic Syntax
 ```bash